angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 - The `description` is mandatory and describes the commit in a very short form (also called `subject`)
 - If necessary, a `body` and a `footer` with further information can be added which may contain:
   - The keyword `BREAKING CHANGES` followed by a description of the breaking changes
-  - A reference to a GitHub issue (or any other references, such as JIRA ticket number, etc.)
+  - A reference to a GitHub issue (or any other references, such as JIRA ticket number)

 An example message could look like that: